hippie68/pkgrename/README.md

     Interactive prompt:
     -------------------
       - [Y]es      Rename the file as seen.
       - [N]o       Skip the file and drop all changes.
       - [A]ll      Same as yes, but also for all future files.
       - [E]dit     Prompt to manually edit the title.
       - [T]ag      Prompt to enter a release group or a release.
       - [M]ix      Convert the letter case to mixed-case style.
       - [O]nline   Search the PS Store online for title information.
       - [R]eset    Undo all changes.
       - [C]hars    Reveal special characters in the title.
       - [S]FO      Show file's param.sfo information.
+      - [L]og      Print existing changelog data.
       - [H]elp     Print help.
       - [Q]uit     Exit the program.
-      - [B]       (Hidden) Toggle the "Backport" tag.
+      - [B]        Toggle the "Backport" tag.
-      - [L]       (Hidden) Print existing changelog data.
-      - [P]       (Hidden) Toggle changelog patch detection for the current PKG.
+      - [P]        Toggle changelog patch detection for the current PKG.
+      - Backspace  Go back to the previous PKG.
+      - Space      Return to the current PKG.

     Options:
     --------
       -c, --compact         Hide files that are already renamed.
+          --disable-colors  Disable colored text output.
-      -f, --force           Force-prompt even when file names match.
+      -f, --force           Force-prompt even if file names match.
       -h, --help            Print this help screen.
-      -0, --leading-zeros   Show leading zeros in pattern variables %app_ver%,
+      -0, --leading-zeros   Show leading zeros in pattern variables %%app_ver%%,
-                            %firmware%, %merged_ver%, %sdk%, %true_ver%, %version%.
+                            %%firmware%%, %%merged_ver%%, %%sdk%%, %%true_ver%%, %%version%%.
       -m, --mixed-case      Automatically apply mixed-case letter style.
           --no-placeholder  Hide characters instead of using placeholders.
       -n, --no-to-all       Do not prompt; do not actually rename any files.
                             This can be used to do a test run.
-      -o, --online          Automatically search online for %title%.
+      -o, --online          Automatically search online for %%title%%.
       -p, --pattern x       Set the file name pattern to string x.
           --placeholder x   Set the placeholder character to x.
-          --print-database  Print all current release database entries.
+          --print-tags      Print all built-in release tags.
       -r, --recursive       Traverse subdirectories recursively.
-          --set-type x      Set %type% mapping to 5 comma-separated strings x.
+          --set-type x      Set %%type%% mapping to 5 comma-separated strings x.
+          --tagfile x       Load additional %%release%% tags from text file x, one tag per line.
-          --tags x          Load additional %release% tags from comma-separated string x (no spaces before or after commas).
+          --tags x          Load additional %%release%% tags from comma-separated string x (no spaces before or after commas).
-          --tagfile x       Load additional %release% tags from text file x, one tag per line.
       -u, --underscores     Use underscores instead of spaces in file names.
       -v, --verbose         Display additional infos.
           --version         Print the current pkgrename version.